-Infiltration is the process in which the pores inside a sintered contact are filled with either the molten silver or copper.
-Infiltrating is performed through the high temperature heating of the sintered contact and the infiltrant in furnaces which have reducing atmosphere.
-Aside from the furnace atmosphere, the temperature and the process time are critical elements of the process.
-Depending upon the final application, infiltrated contacts are supplied with or without serrated backs.
+Infiltration is a process in which the pores inside a sintered contact are filled with either molten silver or copper, often referred to as the infiltrant.
+Infiltrating is performed through high temperature heating of the sintered contact and the infiltrant in furnaces which have a reducing atmosphere.
+Aside from the furnace atmosphere, temperature and process times are critical elements of the infiltration process.
+As such, these parameters are closely monitored throughout the infiltration process.
+Depending on the final application, infiltrated contacts are supplied with or without serrated backs.
 The serrations provide a surface that captures the excess infiltrant and is also well suited to the resistance brazing process.
-Where high currents are involved the surfaces to be brazed are typically machined flat prior to solder flushing.
+Where high currents are involved, the surfaces to be brazed are typically machined flat prior to solder flushing.